PoterekM/php-readme/README.md

 * In Terminal, perform the following steps:
     * type 'cd desktop' and press enter
     * type 'git clone' then paste the repository link, and press enter
-    * type 'cd moes' to access the path on your computer
+    * type 'cd php-readme' to access the path on your computer
     * type 'composer install' in terminal to download dependencies
 * In MAMP, perform the following steps:
     * Select the Start Servers option.